Direct Central Nervous System Access

 Common questions from families considering intrathecal stem cell administration for their child.

 Lumbar puncture is a well-established medical procedure performed routinely in pediatric medicine.
-When performed by experienced physicians, it carries a low risk of complications.
-Our team conducts thorough evaluations to ensure each child is a suitable candidate.
+When carried out by experienced physicians, it carries a low risk of complications.
+Every child undergoes a thorough medical evaluation before being considered a suitable candidate.

 The procedure is performed under appropriate sedation or anesthesia for pediatric patients to ensure comfort.
-Post-procedure, some children may experience a mild headache, which typically resolves within 24-48 hours with rest and hydration.
+Post-procedure, some children may experience a mild headache that typically resolves within 24–48 hours with rest and hydration.

 Get Started